 Staff to provide patient with procedure mask prior to leaving room.
 Patient to wear mask from patient room until in the vehicle.

-For patients on droplet/contact precautions, staff assisting with car transfer to don additional PPE (gown, gloves) at screening table prior to assisting with car transfer.
+For patients on droplet/contact precautions, staff assisting with car transfer to don additional PPE (gown, gloves) at screening station prior to assisting with car transfer.

-After car transfer, staff to doff PPE at screening table, clean visor, and don new procedure mask.
+After car transfer of patients on droplet/contact precautions, staff to doff PPE (gown and gloves) at screening station, clean hands clean and disinfect face shield with hospital approved disinfected wipes (Oxivir-TB), clean hands and replace procedure mask with a new one.

+Any equipment used for the patient transfer has to be cleaned and disinfected with approved disinfected wipes (bleach) at the screening station, prior to equipment being returned to the unit.

 APPENDICES